endless4s/endless/README.md

 (*endless* refers to persistence and the ever flowing stream of events capturing state evolution with ES, and is a nod to *tag-less*)

+## Work in progress 🚧
+This project is a work in progress...

 ## Algebras
 In a nutshell, the library allows describing event sourcing logic with pure functional algebras.
 This makes it possible to code Akka cluster applications using cats-effect, from beginning to end in tagless-final style, with a pure algebraic domain.